ihsanlearn/L0124058_IhsanRestuAdi_LearningLabs/README.md

-# Portfolio Web - Ihsan
+# Learning Labs 2024 - Ihsan

-This is a portfolio website created to showcase my projects, skills, and personal information in a professional and user-friendly way.
+This is a portfolio website created to showcase my projects, skills, and personal information in a professional (maybe) and user-friendly way.
 The website is designed with a responsive layout, utilizing modern web development practices to ensure optimal performance on different devices.

 ## Features